affinitydb/doc/pathSQL reference.md

 The pathSQL Language
 ====================
-pathSQL is the name of a dialect of SQL defined for mvStore.
-The [mvStore data model](./terminology.md#essential-concepts-data-model) is very different from the relational model, but pathSQL is designed to remain as close to SQL as possible.
+pathSQL is the name of a dialect of SQL defined for ChaosDB.
+The [ChaosDB data model](./terminology.md#essential-concepts-data-model) is very different from the relational model, but pathSQL is designed to remain as close to SQL as possible.
 This page presents a thorough survey of the language.
 It covers the elements of the [syntax](#pathsql-syntax), the [data types](#data-types) and the [operators](#functions-and-operators).
 It also provides a formal [BNF description](#statements-bnf) of the [DDL](#ddl) and [DML](#dml).
-For a quick practical overview, please visit the ["getting started"](./pathSQL getting started.md) section.
+For a quick practical overview, please visit the ["getting started"](./pathSQL primer.md) section.

 It's easy to test any of these commands in the online console.
 Direct links to the console are provided in the documentation.